 Plenary lectures will be delivered on each of the three days as part of the conference program.
-Confirmed plenary speakers are Dr. Peter Terwiesch (President, Industrial Automation division, Member of the Group Executive Committee of ABB Ltd, Switzerland) and Dr. Anuradha Annaswamy (Senior Research Scientist, Department of Mechanical Engineering, MIT).
-Please visit this page again for updates.
+Confirmed plenary speakers are Dr. Peter Terwiesch (President, Industrial Automation division, Member of the Group Executive Committee of ABB Ltd, Switzerland), Dr. Anuradha Annaswamy (Senior Research Scientist, Department of Mechanical Engineering, MIT), and Dr. Angeliki Pantazi (IBM).

 Dr. Anuradha Annaswamy